Combinatorial computation of the motivic Poincare series: Introduction

 Let $\Delta^{C}(t_1,\ldots,t_n)$ denote the Alexander polynomial of the intersection of $C$ with a small sphere centered at the origin.
 The theorem of Campillo, Delgado and Gusein-Zade says that if $r=1$, then

 and if $r>1$, then

-In \cite{cdg3} there was proposed the following natural generalization of the Poincare series.
+In \cite{cdg3} there was proposed the following natural generalization of the Poincar\'e series.
 One can naturally define the motivic measure on the space of functions, and consider the following motivic integral, generalizing (\ref{inthi}):

 If $r=1$, we can rewrite (\ref{intmu}) as the generalization of (\ref{poi}):